Time is money. Time lost means money lost. Time wasted means money wasted.

 For instance, in web development, you can have a problem with a typo in the “About” page.
 This problem will not mean the end of your world.
 But if you have a broken checkout page, it is a completely different problem.
 So, just assessing the priority and importance of those features is super important while conducting your meetings.

-Lack of emotions is what bothers me a lot more than emotions themselves, which is why keeping and sticking to the facts is extremely important.
+Lack of emotions bothers me a lot more than emotions themselves, which is why keeping and sticking to the facts is extremely important.
 Always try to use data, avoid being subjective and relying on emotions.

 Encourage everyone to use facts, stick to the guidelines, the best practices, the specifications, and everything that would be helpful to set some context and put a specific frame around your agenda.

 6. Set Clear Deadlines

 Clearer deadlines are important for a very good reason.
 Ambiguity in deadlines means that something is going to drag for months, if not for years, and nobody’s going to treat it as a priority.